This unique four-day comprehensive

 breakers and thus receive "real world"

-experience in how relays, and molded-case
+experience in how digital relays,

 breakers perform against published curves.
-Additional

 lab exercises will analyze transformer

-characteristic impedances to provide the
+percent impedances to provide the

 students expanded knowledge of per-unit